 DC/MD Office: 6925 B Willow Street NW, Washington, DC 20012 +1 (202) 387-4848

 VA OFFICE: 2755 Hartland Road, Suite 100 Falls Church, VA 22043 +1 (703) 444-7009

-Becky's Fund: Domestic Violence in our world has to come to a halt.
+Becky's Fund: Domestic Violence in our world has to come to a halt since 1 in 4 women are affected by domestic violence.
 We at Becky’s Fund are doing everything we possibly can to fight this issue and make many aware of its dangers to our world.
-See our People, Programs and Partners helping us to play our part in this worldwide issue. +1 (724) 518-1169
+Becky’s Fund offers Emergency Services and Support, assisting survivors through direct services, with finding an attorney, housing, job placement, mental health support, and childcare. +1 (724) 518-1169

 Break the Cycle: Teen dating violence is an urgent, silent epidemic.
 One in three teens will experience abuse in a dating relationship and more than two-thirds of them will never report it to anyone.
 Break the Cycle believes everyone has the right to safe and healthy relationships.
 We are the leading, national nonprofit organization addressing teen dating violence.
 We work every day towards our mission to engage, educate and empower youth to build lives and communities free from domestic violence. +1 (202) 824-0707

 D.C.
 Coalition Against Domestic Violence (DCCADV): DCCADV is the federally-recognized statewide coalition of domestic violence programs, organizations, and individuals organized to ensure the elimination of domestic violence in the District of Columbia.

 D.C.
 Rape Crisis Center (DCRCC): DCRCC is the designated State Sexual Assault Coalition for the District of Columbia providing survivor-centered advocacy through therapeutic services, training, and technical assistance, community education, public policy initiatives as well as volunteer opportunities.
 More specifically: